HMS Moorsom (1914): Construction and career

 Moorsom was one of eight destroyers of the Tenth Flotilla sent with the destroyer leader Nimrod to Dunkirk on 19 January 1917 to provide reinforcement to the Dover Patrol in the event of German torpedo attacks on the Dover Barrage and shipping in the English Channel.
 On 22 January, an intercepted German radio signal warned the British Admiralty that the German Sixth Torpedo Boat Flotilla was to be sent from the High Seas Fleet to reinforce their forces at Flanders.
 By 27 January, the destroyer was part of a flotilla, which also included Manly, Mansfield, Matchless, Morris, Nimrod and Phoebe, that was to patrol east of the Schouwen Bank.
 The force did not see the German ships, but Moorsom was nearly accidentally rammed by Starfish, which was part of another destroyer division operating in the area, due to the lack of visibility.
 The warship was then given a refit, returning to Dover on 28 February.
 Moorsom rejoined the Dover Patrol, which now included thirteen monitors, forming part of the Sixth Destroyer Flotilla.
 On 11 May, the destroyer was part of the escort for the monitors Erebus, Marshal Soult, Sir John Moore and Terror in their bombardment of Ostend.
 The operation was deemed a success as the Admiralty gained intelligence that the bombardment led to the German command doubting that Ostend was a safe haven for their warships.
 Moorsom formed part of the support for a similar bombardment on 5 June by Erebus and Terror.

 The destroyer accompanied a subsequent attack on Zeebrugge by monitors on 23 April 1918, which also included the sinking of blockships to impede the flow of German submarines leaving the port.
 The ship provided a similar service to the monitors that attacked Ostend on 9 May, which again included Erebus, Sir John Moore and Terror.
 Although this operation did not meet the expectations of the Admiralty and the port remained open, the bombardment was achieved without interference by enemy warships or the loss of any British vessel.

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Moorsom was declared superfluous to operational requirements.
 On 15 October 1919, the destroyer was given a reduced complement and placed in reserve at Devonport.
 However, this did not last long and, on 8 November 1921, Moorsom was sold to Slough TC to be broken up in Germany.